ninoperanidze/E-commerce-dashboard/README.md

 3. Run `EDA-orders.ipynb` in a Jupyter environment to view the exploratory data analysis.
 4. Explore the dashboard using the provided interactive elements to gain insights into e-commerce sales performance.

-## Contributing
-Contributions to this project are welcome.
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
-- Thanks to all the contributors who have helped in refining the analysis and dashboard.
-- Special thanks to [Data Source Name] for providing the dataset used in this analysis.